 Serious infusion reactions, requiring medical intervention and immediate, permanent discontinuation of Erbitux included rapid onset of airway obstruction (bronchospasm, stridor, hoarseness), hypotension, shock, loss of consciousness, myocardial infarction, and/or cardiac arrest.
-Severe (NCI CTC Grades 3 and 4) infusion reactions occurred in 2-5% of 1373 patients in Studies 1, 3, 5, and 6 receiving Erbitux, with fatal outcome in 1 patient.
-[See Clinical Studies.]
+Severe (NCI CTC Grades 3 and 4) infusion reactions occurred in 2–5% of 1373 patients in Studies 1, 3, 5, and 6 receiving Erbitux, with fatal outcome in 1 patient.
+[See Clinical Studies]

 Approximately 90% of severe infusion reactions occurred with the first infusion despite premedication with antihistamines.

 Monitor patients for 1 hour following Erbitux infusions in a setting with resuscitation equipment and other agents necessary to treat anaphylaxis (eg, epinephrine, corticosteroids, intravenous antihistamines, bronchodilators, and oxygen).
 Monitor longer to confirm resolution of the event in patients requiring treatment for infusion reactions.
-Immediately and permanently discontinue Erbitux in patients with serious infusion reactions.
-[See BOXED WARNING, DOSAGE AND ADMINISTRATION.]

 Cardiopulmonary arrest and/or sudden death occurred in 4 (2%) of 208 patients treated with radiation therapy and Erbitux as compared to none of 212 patients treated with radiation therapy alone in Study 1.
 Three patients with prior history of coronary artery disease died at home, with myocardial infarction as the presumed cause of death.
 One of these patients had arrhythmia and one had congestive heart failure.
 Death occurred 27, 32, and 43 days after the last dose of Erbitux.
 One patient with no prior history of coronary artery disease died one day after the last dose of Erbitux.
 In Study 2, fatal cardiac disorders and/or sudden death occurred in 7 (3%) of 219 patients treated with EU-approved cetuximab and platinum-based therapy with 5-FU as compared to 4 (2%) of 215 patients treated with chemotherapy alone.
 Five of these 7 patients in the chemotherapy plus cetuximab arm received concomitant cisplatin and 2 patients received concomitant carboplatin.
 All 4 patients in the chemotherapy-alone arm received cisplatin.
-Carefully consider use of Erbitux in combination with radiation therapy or platinumbased therapy with 5-FU in head and neck cancer patients with a history of coronary artery disease, congestive heart failure, or arrhythmias in light of these risks.
+Carefully consider use of Erbitux in combination with radiation therapy or platinum-based therapy with 5-FU in head and neck cancer patients with a history of coronary artery disease, congestive heart failure, or arrhythmias in light of these risks.
 Closely monitor serum electrolytes, including serum magnesium, potassium, and calcium, during and after Erbitux.
-[See BOXED WARNING.]
+[See BOXED WARNING, Hypomagnesemia and Electrolyte Abnormalities]

 Interstitial lung disease (ILD), including 1 fatality, occurred in 4 of 1570 ( < 0.5%) patients receiving Erbitux in Studies 1, 3, and 6, as well as other studies, in colorectal cancer and head and neck cancer.
 Interrupt Erbitux for acute onset or worsening of pulmonary symptoms.
 Permanently discontinue Erbitux for confirmed ILD.

-Dermatologic toxicities, including acneiform rash, skin drying and Assuring, paronychial inflammation, infectious sequelae (for example, S. aureus sepsis, abscess formation, cellulitis, blepharitis, conjunctivitis, keratitis/ulcerative keratitis with decreased visual acuity, cheilitis), and hypertrichosis occurred in patients receiving Erbitux therapy.
-Acneiform rash occurred in 76-88% of 1373 patients receiving Erbitux in Studies 1, 3, 5, and 6.
-Severe acneiform rash occurred in 1-17% of patients.
+Dermatologic toxicities, including acneiform rash, skin drying and fissuring, paronychial inflammation, infectious sequelae (for example, S. aureus sepsis, abscess formation, cellulitis, blepharitis, conjunctivitis, keratitis/ulcerative keratitis with decreased visual acuity, cheilitis), and hypertrichosis occurred in patients receiving Erbitux therapy.
+Acneiform rash occurred in 76–88% of 1373 patients receiving Erbitux in Studies 1, 3, 5, and 6.
+Severe acneiform rash occurred in 1–17% of patients.

-Use of Erbitux in Combination With Radiation and Cisplatin
+Use Of Erbitux In Combination With Radiation And Cisplatin

 In a controlled study, 940 patients with locally advanced SCCHN were randomized 1:1 to receive either Erbitux in combination with radiation therapy and cisplatin or radiation therapy and cisplatin alone.
 The addition of Erbitux resulted in an increase in the incidence of Grade 3–4 mucositis, radiation recall syndrome, acneiform rash, cardiac events, and electrolyte disturbances compared to radiation and cisplatin alone.
 Adverse reactions with fatal outcome were reported in 20 patients (4.4%) in the Erbitux combination arm and 14 patients (3.0%) in the control arm.
 Nine patients in the Erbitux arm (2.0%) experienced myocardial ischemia compared to 4 patients (0.9%) in the control arm.
 The main efficacy outcome of the study was progression-free survival (PFS).
 The addition of Erbitux to radiation and cisplatin did not improve PFS.

-Hypomagnesemia and Electrolyte Abnormalities
+Hypomagnesemia And Electrolyte Abnormalities